graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 you may use the same aether for different variables assuming those different variables are **only** used during the "plan execution phase" and not during the "planning phase".

-Note: where `graphql.Something` is referenced below it means use a very similar algorithm as in the GraphQL spec, however you will be given a {TrackedObject()} rather than the direct {variable}, {context} and {rootValue} values; so you need to access the properties using `.get` or `.is`.
+Note: where `graphqlSomething` is referenced below it means use a very similar algorithm as in the GraphQL spec, however you will be given a {TrackedObject()} rather than the direct {variable}, {context} and {rootValue} values; so you need to access the properties using `.get` or `.is`.
 To reduce noise, we've not yet included these updated algorithms in this spec.

 The first thing we need to do is call {EstablishAether()} to get the aether within which the operation will execute;
 this will also involve performing the planning if it hasn't already been done.
 Once we have the aether we can move on to